Ex-LinkedIn exec Deep Nishar joins SoftBank as a managing director

 Since 2009, Nishar was responsible for LinkedIn’s global product strategy.
 He was also Google’s senior product director for the Asia-Pacific region, the statement added.

-SoftBank, which bought U.S. carrier Sprint (S.N) in 2013, is one of Japan’s most acquisitive companies.
-Last month, it announced a $1 billion investment in South Korean online retailer Coupang, and said it was teaming up with Bharti Enterprises and Taiwan’s Foxconn (2354.TW) to invest about $20 billion in solar projects in India.
+SoftBank, which bought U.S. carrier Sprint in 2013, is one of Japan’s most acquisitive companies.
+Last month, it announced a $1 billion investment in South Korean online retailer Coupang, and said it was teaming up with Bharti Enterprises and Taiwan’s Foxconn to invest about $20 billion in solar projects in India.
+(Reporting by Chris Gallagher; Editing by Miral Fahmy)